 The BBA provides opportunities for individuals who are planning to complete, or have completed, specific BCIT diplomas, and who wish to further their education.
 NOTE: The BBA is an internal program that allows BCIT diploma students to complete their degree.
 There is NO direct entry for external applications (see below).

-Successful candidates must meet the program's entrance requirements, and should apply to the BCIT BBA program after completing or when nearing completion of one of the BCIT School of Business diploma or post diploma programs below.
+Successful candidates must meet the program's entrance requirements, and should apply to the BCIT BBA program after completing or when nearing completion of one of the BCIT School of Business diploma programs below.

 As a full-time student, you'll be immersed in a highly structured and demanding environment for the duration of the program.
 All full-time courses are scheduled at the Burnaby campus.
 The full-time program begins in September and ends in either April or August, depending on the number of general education electives any student needs to complete.

 You'll be one of 50 students accepted into the program.
 Like yourself, everyone will have completed a BCIT business diploma program, and many will have work experience.
 Students come from many disciplines and fields of study, leading to a rich, dynamic, and varied learning environment.